 (last admission 15:00)

-St. George’s Chapel is closed to visitors on Sundays as services are held throughout the day.
-Worshippers are welcome to attend the services.
+St. George’s Chapel is usually closed to visitors on Sundays as services are held throughout the day.
+Worshippers are welcome to attend the services at:

 As a working royal palace, the Castle is used frequently by The Queen for State ceremonies and official entertaining, and closures can occasionally occur at short notice.